unalignedcoder/auto-theme/README.md

 Alternatively, it can work by loading `.theme` files[^1].
 This may allow for a higher degree of customization and compatibility on certain systems.
 If using `.theme` files and the standard Windows slideshow, displaying wallpaper names is still possible using my [companion script](https://github.com/unalignedcoder/wallpaper-name-notification).

-**Auto Theme** includes a Desktop context menu to control the slideshow, toggle the theme or refresh the sunrise/sunset schedule.
+**Auto Theme** includes a <ins>Desktop context menu</ins> to control the slideshow, toggle the theme or refresh the sunrise/sunset schedule.
 This is first created via the setup script, but can be disabled in the configuration file, and/or removed using the included `.reg` file in the repository.

 <img width="697" height="160" alt="image" src="https://github.com/user-attachments/assets/b471b45f-307e-446b-908f-4c8d978acf83" />